belalsamyyy/Authentication-Example/README.md

 ## License

-SimpleAPI is available under the MIT license.
+Authentication-Example is available under the MIT license.
 See the LICENSE file for more info.